mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:10:25 These little instances.

-00:10:26 Like, for example, the one that Brian and I are on is Fostadon, the free and open source software instance.
+00:10:26 Like, for example, the one that Brian and I are on is Fosstodon, the free and open source software instance.

 00:10:33 It went from 2000 to 40 something thousand users in a week.